GM to drop Facebook ads due to low consumer impact

 NO. 3 U.S. ADVERTISER

-GM, the country's third-largest advertiser behind Procter & Gamble Co and AT&T Inc, spent $1.11 billion on U.S. ads last year, according to Kantar Media, an ad-tracking firm owned by WPP Plc.
-About $271 million of the total GM spent for ads last year was for online display and search ads excluding Facebook advertising.
+GM, the country's third-largest advertiser behind Procter & Gamble Co (PG.N) and AT&T Inc (T.N), spent $1.11 billion on U.S. ads last year, according to Kantar Media, an ad-tracking firm owned by WPP Plc (WPP.L).
+About $271 million of GM's total ad spend last year was for online display and search ads excluding Facebook advertising.

 Facebook ads make up a small percentage of GM's advertising budget, but the company said it is committed to the website to market its vehicles.